 What is RoHS?

-What are the Restricted Materials Mandated Under RoHS?
+What are Restricted Material and Substances Mandated Under RoHS?

 The substances banned under RoHS are lead (Pb), mercury (Hg), cadmium (Cd), hexavalent chromium (CrVI), polybrominated biphenyls (PBB) and polybrominated diphenyl ethers (PBDE).